Oklahoma State 38, Oklahoma 35 (OT)

 Oklahoma State 38, No. 16 Oklahoma 35 (OT): Tyreek Hill ran back a punt 92 yards for a touchdown with 45 seconds left to force overtime and Ben Grogan won it with a 21-yard field goal as the visiting Cowboys stunned the Sooners in the annual Bedlam game.

-Samaje Perine ran for 151 yards and two touchdowns before leaving with a severely sprained left ankle and fullback Aaron Ripkowski celebrated his senior day with two touchdowns on the ground and a receiving score for Oklahoma (8-4, 5-4), which failed to score in overtime when kicker Michael Hunnicutt hooked a 44-yard attempt left.
+Samaje Perine ran for 151 yards and two touchdowns before leaving with an apparent ankle injury and fullback Aaron Ripkowski celebrated his senior day with two touchdowns on the ground and a receiving score for Oklahoma (8-4, 5-4), which failed to score in overtime when kicker Michael Hunnicutt hooked a 44-yard attempt left.
 Oklahoma State moved easily inside the 10-yard line on its possession before Grogan booted the game-winner.

 Perine and Roland traded rushing scores in the first quarter and Perine’s 9-yard TD gave Oklahoma a 21-14 lead with 6:53 left in the first half.
 Thomas flipped a 2-yard pass to Ripkowski to make it a 28-14 gap at the break, and the fullback’s 1-yard burst capped an 83-yard drive and restored a 14-point advantage with 7:54 left in the game.